CHINA IN ASIA/ASIA IN CHINA: Imagining Asia in Contemporary Chinese Art

 New York, NY

-Columbia University and Asia Art Archive in America cordially invite you to attend a panel discussion: China in Asia/Asia in China: Imagining Asia in Contemporary Chinese Art.
+Columbia University and Asia Art Archive in America co-organized a panel discussion: China in Asia/Asia in China: Imagining Asia in Contemporary Chinese Art.

 Zoe Butt, Executive Director and Curator of Sàn Art, Ho Chi Minh City, Vietnam